Azure/azure-sdk-tools/tools/mock-service-host/README.md

 - [Nodejs](https://nodejs.org/en/download/) 14.15 or above

-## Start Mock Service Host
+## Run Mock Service Host

-### Install Mock Server Host
+### Install Mock Service Host

-You need to create a workspace for the config and cache of Mock Server Host and then use `npm install` to get the latest Mock Server Host.
+You need to create a workspace to place the config and cache of Mock Service Host and then use `npm install` to get the latest version.
 ```shell
 # mkdir <MY_WORKSPACE> && cd <MY_WORKSPACE>
 # npm install @azure-tools/mock-service-host
 ```

-### Configure mock-service-host running environment to use your local swagger
+### Configure Mock Service Host's running environment to use your local swagger

-The Azrue Rest Api Spec repo is a companion repo of Mock Server Host.
-By default, the Mock Server Host downloads [the public azure swagger repo](https://github.com/Azure/azure-rest-api-specs) to the cache folder and loads the target Resource provider based on configuration.
+The Azrue Rest Api Spec repo is a companion repo of Mock Service Host.
+By default, the Mock Service Host downloads [the public azure swagger repo](https://github.com/Azure/azure-rest-api-specs) to the cache folder and loads the target Resource provider based on configuration.
 You can ask it to load all RPs by add config file '.env' under your workspace.

 ```
 +-- <MY_WORKSPACE>/